Business Acquisition (M&A) Transactions:

 How Deals Get Done® (A Virtual Data Room . . .
 And More)

 Transaction Commons organizes documents and information for a specific transaction like a virtual data room.
-The organized collection of information and documents available to a clearly defined team working to complete that transaction.
+The organized collection of information and documents are available to a clearly defined team working to complete that transaction.
 Transaction Commons also provides a complete history of all negotiated agreement versions – eliminating the wasted time and potential errors that result from searching emails or shared folders for document versions.
 From the letter of intent, to the definitive agreements and closing, and through any post-closing working capital adjustments or dispute resolution, Transaction Commons is the common ground for all shared transaction documents and information.

 Transaction Commons will also streamline these specialized document and information management situations: